Monereum/Monereum/monereum-examples/README.md

 #### Troubleshooting Vagrant
-* If you are behind a proxy server, please see https://github.com/jpmorganchase/quorum/issues/23.
+* If you are behind a proxy server, please see manual
 * If you are using macOS and get an error saying that the ubuntu/xenial64 image doesn't exist, please run `sudo rm -r /opt/vagrant/embedded/bin/curl`.
 This is usually due to issues with the version of curl bundled with Vagrant.